AaltoSciComp/scicomp-docs/aalto/git.rst

 and Github can also have group organizations.

-**NOTE!** If your work contract type changes (e.g. staff -> visitor, student->employee, different department), the Aalto Version blocks the access as a "security" measure.
-Please contact Aalto ITS Servicedesk <servicedesk@aalto.fi> to unblock you.
+**NOTE!** If your work contract type changes (e.g. staff -> visitor, student->employee, different department), a bug in the current Gitlab version causes your user account to be blocked.
+You can try to unblock the account by logging in using the Aalto (not HAKA) login and using the format ``username@aalto.fi`` (e.g. ``lastnf1@aalto.fi``) with your usual Aalto password.
+After logging in once that way, the regular HAKA login should work again.
+If this method doesn't work, contact the Aalto ITS Servicedesk <servicedesk@aalto.fi> to unblock you.
-This is annoying, but can't be fixed yet.

 The service doesn't have quotas right now, but has limited resources and we expect everyone to use disk space responsibly.
 If you use too